Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 How We Achieved Our Excellence In Tenant Scrutiny Nomination

-This award is aimed at landlords and their tenants who can show excellence in working collaboratively to carry out a piece of scrutiny work, or to embed scrutiny within the culture of the organisation in ways which have led to positive change, improved service outcomes for tenants and/or enhanced the lives of tenants and communities in some way.
+This award is aimed at landlords and their tenants who show excellence in working together to execute scrutiny work.
+It is also to set in scrutiny within the culture of the organisation.
+These ways will have led to positive change, improved service results and/or improved the lives of tenants and communities.

-“Our role is to ensure we bring a customer perspective to independently review and scrutinise Cunninghame’s performance.
-We decide which areas to scrutinise.
+“Our role is to make sure we bring a public view to independently look at Cunninghame’s performance.
+We decide which areas to look at.
 Cunninghame staff are very supportive.
-The Board has agreed most recommendations and we work well together to drive services forward”.
+The Board has agreed most recommendations and we work well together to drive services”.

 Willie Clarke – Chair of the Cunninghame Scrutiny Group